stennety/mywebsite/_posts/2017-09-15-software-engineering-principles.md

 published: false
 title: Software Engineering Principles
 ---
-The following are a few principles of software engineering that I've learned in my career.
+The following are a few principles of good software engineering that I've learned in my career.

 **Dependency Inversion Principle (aka Inversion of Control)** **Single Responsibility Principle:** Every class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by that class.